Austria

 Nanny & au pair

-- Full-time nannies charge roughly $13–$19/hr — rates in Vienna are higher than elsewhere in Austria
+- Full-time nannies in Vienna charge roughly $14–$22 / hr for English-speaking, experienced candidates — rates are higher than elsewhere in Austria

-- Start your nanny search at least 6–8 weeks before arrival — good candidates go quickly in Vienna's expat community
+- Start your nanny search 6–8 weeks before arrival — Vienna's small expat community shares candidates quickly via Facebook groups

 Where to find childcare

-- Babysits.com — Austrian childcare platform used by expat families in Vienna for nanny and babysitter listings
+- Babysits.at — Austrian childcare platform widely used by expat families in Vienna for nanny and babysitter listings

-- Search 'Vienna Expat Families' or 'Viennao Mamme Expat' on Google — community groups for personal recommendations and nanny introductions
+- Search 'Vienna Expat Families' or 'Vienna Mums' on Facebook — active groups with personal nanny recommendations and after-school care leads

 Healthcare